 When we look at data from the 2016 IPF World Powerlifting Championships, it shows the breakdown of lifters pulling sumo deadlift and their body-weight category:

-When we compare this data to the previous section on squat-deadlift ratios and body-weight categories, we see a striking pattern.
-The lighter body-weight categories have a greater squat to deadlift ratio than the heavier body-weight categories.
+We see a striking pattern when we compare this data to the previous section on squat-deadlift ratios and body-weight categories.
+The lighter body-weight categories have a greater squat-to-deadlift ratio than the heavier body-weight categories.